Corrigan Minehan Heart Center

 - For some patients who have hypertrophic cardiomyopathy, but do not have cardiac symptoms, no treatment is necessary

-Performing Alcohol Septal Ablation
+Alcohol Septal Ablation

 Alcohol septal ablation is designed to remove a small amount of thickened heart muscle that blocks the flow of blood out of the heart.
-Dr. Fifer and colleague Igor Palacios, MD, inject alcohol through a catheter they thread up the femoral artery through the aorta into the tiny branch of the coronary arteries that feeds the critically located segment of heart muscle.
+Dr. Fifer and colleague Rahul Sakhuja, MD, inject alcohol through a catheter they thread up the radial or femoral artery through the aorta into the tiny branch of the coronary arteries that feeds the critically located segment of heart muscle.

 Meet Our Team

-- Director, Cardiovascular Performance Program
+- Director, Hypertrophic Cardiomyopathy Program

 - Co-director, Hypertrophic Cardiomyopathy Program

-- Assistant Professor of Medicine, Harvard Medical School
+- Assistant Professor of Medicine, Harvard Medical School Physician, MGH

 Mass General is dedicated to ensuring that people understand their health care choices and have the necessary information to make decisions affecting their health and wellbeing.
 The related support and wellness information listed below can play a role in treatment options.